martinmain93/auto-slides/lyric-slides/README.md

 - Multiple songs can exist in a single file by repeating `Title: <Name>` headers

 State Persistence
+- **When logged in**: App state (library, recents, queue) is synced to Supabase cloud storage
-- App state (library, recents, queue, current slide) is stored in localStorage under `lyric-slides:app-state`
+- **When not logged in**: App state is stored in localStorage under `lyric-slides:app-state`
+- Data automatically syncs when you sign in/out
-- To reset, clear browser storage or remove that key
+- To reset, clear browser storage or sign out

+Authentication
+- Sign in with Google or Apple OAuth
+- Your library and setlists are automatically synced across devices
+- No account required for local-only usage

 Contributing
 - Code style is enforced by ESLint and Prettier